 The second conjunct signifies that the first conjunct is false.
 Since the first conjunct signifies that a is false, this means that the second conjunct amounts to saying that a is not false, but rather true.

-One way, therefore, of viewing Gregory's theory is to say that he adopted the hybrid view described at the end of Section 3.3 above, the view that combines Heytesbury with Bradwardine, but then moved that whole analysis into mental language.
-Just as for Heytesbury's theory, insolubles for Gregory do not signify “precisely as their words pretend” (they do not express the mental proposition one would expect from the normal linguistic conventions).
-Just as for Bradwardine's theory, insolubles for Gregory do signify “as their words pretend” (through the first conjunct of the mental proposition).
+One way, therefore, of viewing Gregory’s theory is to say that he adopted the hybrid view described at the end of Section 3.3 above, the view that combines Heytesbury with Bradwardine, but then moved that whole analysis into mental language.
+Just as for Heytesbury’s theory, insolubles for Gregory do not signify just as their words normally do—they do not express the mental proposition one would expect from the normal linguistic conventions).
+Just as for Bradwardine’s theory, insolubles for Gregory do signify partly that way (through the first conjunct of the mental proposition).
 But they do not signify precisely that way; they also signify that they are true (through the second conjunct of the mental proposition).

 Given our present knowledge of Gregory’s views, this reconstruction must remain speculative.

-John Buridan was another logician of the 14th century also holding a theory of the insolubles similar to Bradwardine's.
+John Buridan was another logician of the 14th century also holding a theory of the insolubles similar to Bradwardine’s.
 However, there may have been no direct influence.
-Buridan taught at the University of Paris, and rather unusually remained a teaching master in the Arts Faculty for his entire career, from the 1330s (or earlier) until at least 1358.
-We can trace the development of his approach to the insolubles from his early Treatise on Consequences, dating from the 1330s, through his commentaries on Aristotle's Posterior Analytics, Sophistici Elenchi, and Metaphysics, to the various treatises of the Summulae de Dialectica, which was repeatedly revised over twenty years.
-His final view is described in the ninth and last treatise of the Summulae, with the independent title Sophismata, in a version from the mid-1350s.
+Buridan taught at the University of Paris, and rather unusually remained a teaching master in the Arts Faculty for his entire career, from the 1320s until at least 1358.
+We can trace the development of his approach to the insolubles from his early Treatise on Consequences, dating from the 1330s, through his commentaries on Aristotle’s Posterior Analytics, Sophistical Refutations, and Metaphysics, to the various treatises of the Summulae de Dialectica, which was repeatedly revised over twenty years.
+His final view is described in the ninth and last treatise of the Summulae, with the independent title Sophismata, in a version from the mid-1350s (see Pironet 1993).

-Buridan's early view was that every proposition, not just insolubles, signifies its own truth.
-This idea can be found as early as Bonaventure's Quaestiones disputatae de mysteria Trinitate (Bonaventure 1969 q1 a1), composed in the 1250s.
-Unlike Bradwardine, Buridan gives only the briefest of arguments for this claim about signification, not grounding it in any principle like Bradwardine's (P2).
+Buridan’s early view was that every proposition, not just insolubles, signifies its own truth.
+This idea can be found as early as Bonaventure’s Quaestiones disputatae de mysteria Trinitate (q1 a1), composed in the 1250s.
+Unlike Bradwardine, Buridan gives only the briefest of arguments for this claim about signification, not grounding it in any principle like Bradwardine’s (P2).
 Thus insolubles, which signify their own falsity, signify that they are both true and false, and so are false.
+Buridan’s view on insolubles may have developed out of Girard of Odo’s, whose Logica was composed in Paris in the early 1300s.
+Girard’s idea was that the Liar paradox, ‘I say something false’, has four things wrong with it (malitiae), the fourth being that, since it is affirmative, it asserts the unity of its subject with its predicate, but its predicate (‘something false’) denies this (see Giraldus Odonis Logica, 396–8).

-Much closer to Bradwardine than Buridan is another Paris logician, Albert of Saxony, who arrived in Paris in 1351 and taught there until around 1364.
-His view of the insolubles is similar to Buridan's early view, arguing in a similar way that every proposition signifies its own truth.
+Much closer to Bradwardine’s theory than to Buridan’s is that of another Paris logician, Albert of Saxony, who arrived in Paris sometime before 1351 and taught there until around 1362.
+His view of the insolubles is similar to Buridan’s early view, arguing in a similar way that every proposition signifies its own truth.
 But there is reason to doubt whether Albert was a student or even follower of Buridan, for Buridan belonged to the Picardian Nation at the University, whereas Albert was in the English (or by then “Anglo-German”) Nation, and in general his outlook follows the English logical tradition from earlier in the century.
-What is perhaps most impressive, and enjoyable, about Albert's treatise on Insolubles (Albert of Saxony 1988), ch.6 of his Perutilis Logica (A Really Useful Logic), is the extensive list of insolubles treated, and their variety.
+What is perhaps most impressive, and enjoyable, about Albert’s treatise on Insolubles (Albert of Saxony, [AS-I]), the first part of the sixth treatise of his Perutilis Logica (A Really Useful Logic), is the extensive list of insolubles treated, and their variety.
+For example, we find there a paradox much discussed in the recent literature on paradoxes under the title ‘V-Curry’, closely related to Curry’s paradox.
+In fact, in its contemporary form it appears in Dumbleton’s discussion of the insolubles (see above, Section 2.5) and in Heytesbury’s Sophismata Asinina ([H-SA}: sophism 18, p.
+413): consider the consequence with sole premise ‘This consequence is valid’ and conclusion ‘A man is an ass’.
+Albert contraposes it, inferring ‘This consequence is invalid’ from the premise ‘God exists’.
+The text translated in “Insolubles” ([AS-I]: XIV, p.
+368) reads (slightly amended):

-The period of greatest innovation and sophistication in the medieval insolubilia-literature was the second quarter of the fourteenth century.
-After about 1350, little original work was done.
+The period of greatest innovation and sophistication in the medieval insolubilia-literature seems to have been the second quarter of the fourteenth century.
+After about 1350, less original work is known.
 Insolubles continued to be discussed, but it seems that for the most part the theories adopted were variations or elaborations of the ones already seen.
-Paul of Venice (1499) in a section of his Logica Magna as yet without a modern edition or translation, lists fifteen theories, supplementing Bradwardine's list of nine with later developments.
-(See Spade 1973, pp. 82–4) This period is not yet well researched, however, so it is too early for a final verdict.
+Paul of Venice (1499), writing in about 1396–7, in the final section of his Logica Magna, lists fifteen theories, supplementing Bradwardine’s list of nine with later developments, but most from before 1350 (see Spade 1973: 82–4).
+This period is not yet well researched, however, so it is too early for a clear verdict.

-At any event, it is clear that one of the main (and one of the few genuinely new) theories to emerge from this late period is that of John Wyclif, who wrote a Summa of Insolubles (Summa insolubilium), probably in the early 1360s, and included another discussion of insolubles in his Continuation of the Logic (Logicae continuatio), III.8.
+One of the main (and perhaps genuinely new) theories to emerge from this late period is that of John Wyclif, who wrote a Summa of Insolubles (Summa insolubilium), probably in the early 1360s, and included another discussion of insolubles in his Continuation of the Logic (Logicae continuatio), III.8.
 The theory is essentially the same in the two treatments.

 For Wyclif, the key to resolving insolubles is to recognize various senses in which propositions can be true or false.
 There are three main senses of ‘true’, and accordingly of ‘false’: